Rayveni/blog/articles/howto video tutorial.md

 - **windows capture**  to capture demonstrations of some desktop applications without modal pop-up windows(e,g, PowerPoint).This method is typically much more effective because it records only application screen without interference of Windows Controls or other apps and  allows to open for reading purpose text file while the recording is being made without seeing it on result video.
 ![enter image description here](https://github.com/Rayveni/blog/blob/main/articles/video%20record%20tutorial/obs2.jpg?raw=true)

-2. Add sources like audio and display capture.
-3. Check the configurations for each source by clicking on it (see screenshot below).
-If you have multiple monitors, make sure the correct monitor is selected for Display Capture, and the right audio device is found for Audio Capture.
 To create **screen capture**:

  1. create Scene